vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/14_A_Theatre_of_Broken_Dreams.md

 Skandagupta’s fortunes reached rock bottom \( viplutāṁvaṁśalakṣmīm\),32 but

 the end was a total defeat of Vidiśā.
-Skandagupta’s Junagad

-. h Rock Inscrip-
+Skandagupta’s Junagaḍh Rock Inscrip-

 tion contains a verse in which Skandagupta boasts about how ‘he was for ever triumphant, \(when\) he took the antidotal herb, namely the Garuḍa/imperial command, to fight against the Serpent Kings \(i.e. the Nāgas\) whose hoods